esheldon/wq/README.md

     wq limit "Njobs: 25; Ncores: 100"

-These data are saved in a file on disk reloaded when the server is restarted.
+These data are saved in a file on disk and reloaded when the server is restarted.

 Tips and Tricks
 ---------------